 Also magical is the ease with which you can switch between multiple phone numbers using this flagship’s eSIM functionality, though some will lament the utter lack of a physical SIM card tray.

 Once again Apple has made the fastest phone around with its A16 Bionic chip, but it’s not really about benchmarks.
 Instead, it’s about what this chip enables, from the always-on display to the powerful 48MP camera and what it can do.
-Add in extra-long battery life and you have the best iPhone you can buy as well as the best phone you can buy period.
+Add in extra-long battery life and you have the best iPhone you can buy as well as one of the best phones you can buy period.

 If you want a smaller phone check out our iPhone 14 Pro review, and also see our iPhone 14 review if you want the most affordable new iPhone.
-But if you're tempted by the latest Android flagships as well, check out our Google Pixel 7 Pro vs iPhone 14 Pro Max face-off for how the two compare.
+But if you're tempted by the latest Android flagships as well, check out our Google Pixel 7 Pro vs iPhone 14 Pro Max face-off for how the two compare, as well as our Galaxy S23 Ultra vs iPhone 14 Pro Max comparison.

 iPhone 14 Pro Max specs